Welcome to the First Friday Breakfast Club!

 As Iowa’s largest breakfast club, we are active, dynamic and engaging.
 We educate ourselves on LGBTQ issues.
 We work to reduce prejudice and discrimination.
 Throughout the year, we raise scholarship funds for students who fight homophobia.
 We offer guidance to those who need help in the coming out process.
 And we provide opinion leaders and the community with positive images of LGBTQ people.

-FFBC members breakfast and a speaker during our monthly gatherings.
+FFBC members enjoy breakfast and a speaker during the monthly gatherings.
 Breakfast begins promptly at 7:00 am.
 Unless otherwise noted, all meetings are at the Hoyt Sherman Place.

 Hoyt Sherman Place (website)

 Des Moines, IA 50309